 5 Accelerating Trends for Configure, Price, Quote Software

-Here are the five trends in 2021 that you should be following closely:
+Here are the five trends that you should be following closely:

 1. Purpose-Built Product Content and Market Intelligence